soulomoon/arith/arith5/README.md

 eval ev (LitI  a) = evalLitI @t a
 ```

-Now the same old Linter is back.
+Now the same old Linter is back with additional InterpretB instance.
+Nothing much to do here, because basically all the type check is embedded into haskell type system.

 ```haskell
 instance (MonadLint m) => InterpretI Abstract m where